A. Harry Moore: Later life and death

 After retiring as governor, Moore resumed his legal practice in Jersey City.

-Hague attempted to recruit Moore to run for Governor in 1943, but Moore adamantly refused.
+Hague attempted to recruit Moore to run for governor in 1943, but Moore adamantly refused.
 Hague instead ran mayor Vincent J. Murphy of Newark, who was defeated by Walter Evans Edge.
 The election briefly led to a split between Moore and Hague, but they had reconciled by 1944, and Moore was selected as a delegate to the 1944 Democratic National Convention.

 In 1945, Governor Edge appointed Moore to a vacancy on the State Board of Education.

 In his final years, Moore maintained a residence in his old Lafayette neighborhood but spent most of his time at a summer home in Mount Airy, where he enjoyed horseback riding.
 He remained busy with law, service on corporate boards, and speaking engagements.

 His final major political involvement was as campaign manager for Elmer H. Wene, the Democratic nominee for Governor in 1949.
 In the same year, the Hague machine in Jersey City finally collapsed.

-Death
+Death and legacy

 Moore died on November 18, 1952, at the age of 75, in Branchburg Township, New Jersey, when he suffered a stroke while driving with his wife and ran his car off the highway.
 His wife Jennie was only slightly injured in the crash.
 He was buried at Bayview – New York Bay Cemetery in Jersey City.